 Welcome to the Town of Oxford

-TOWN COMMISSIONER MEETINGS ARE NOW STREAMING LIVE AT: https://townhallstreams.com/towns/oxford_md
+TOWN COMMISSIONER MEETINGS ARE STREAMED LIVE AT: https://townhallstreams.com/towns/oxford_md

 Streaming disclaimer: There may be circumstances where, due to technical difficulties or internet reliability, live streaming may be disrupted and unavailable.
 The Town will make every effort to ensure proper functioning, but cannot be held responsible or liable for temporary unavailability due to technical reasons beyond our control.
 Should you experience any difficulties, please go back to the Town of Oxford’s website and re-access the townhallstreams link from there.
 Contact the town office at 410-226-5122 with any questions or concerns.